Sandstone Ranch, Alberta (Photo by Karol Dabbs)

 The Sandstone Ranch has also participated in the MULTISAR Program: a collaboration between the Government of Alberta, non-government organizations and landowners.
 The collaboration aims to manage habitat for multiple species at risk.
 As part of this program, a habitat conservation strategy was developed in 2008 to help guide the management of this working ranch for both wildlife and cattle.

-The Sandstone Grazing Co-operative consists of five members who graze 733 hectares (1,810 acres) of deeded lands owned by NCC and its partners, and 944 hectares (2,333 acres) of Crown lease land.
+The Sandstone Grazing Co-operative consists of multiple members who graze 733 hectares (1,810 acres) of lands owned by NCC and its partners, and 944 hectares (2,333 acres) of Crown lease land.
 Under the agreement, NCC mortgaged the purchase of the grazing lease by the Sandstone Grazing Co-operative.
 NCC staff developed a stewardship credit program that provides ranchers the opportunity to earn credits by implementing beneficial management practices (BMPs) on their own properties.
 These credits partially offset the fees of their yearly mortgage.

 This program provides incentives for the leaseholders to maintain or improve stewardship of the fescue grasslands and riparian areas beyond the borders of the Sandstone Ranch.
 Rotational grazing is an example of a BMP that has been implemented by some of the leaseholders.
 This rotation allows native plants and riparian areas a chance to recover.
 In turn, this helps create healthy, sustainable grassland habitat that both cattle and wildlife species depend on.